icub-tech-iit/documentation/docs/upgrade_kits/upperarm_cover_icub2_5/support.md

 |  1 |   13476     |        | 	iCubSkin 2.5, Left Upper Arm Skin, RUGGED Electronic boards  |    13476  |

 ## Historical review:
-Before, in the previous Revision of the covers, the mini cards were organized informing of the hexagon.
-This largely caused the skin patch PCB to flex and break, because they took the accentuated curvature of the cover (see image).
+In previous revisions of the covers, the mini cards were organized in the shape of hexagons.
+This largely caused the skin patch PCB to flex and break, because the patches took the high curvature of the cover (see image).

 -<center> ![imagine view](img/12.PNG) </center>